 What if a student needs to self-isolate while they are abroad?

-Should a student need to self-isolate, ISA will facilitate housing for that student to utilize.
+Wherever possible, students will be placed in single rooms where they can isolate should they become sick with COVID-19 while abroad.
+Should a student need to isolate away from their assigned housing, ISA will facilitate housing for that student to utilize.
 ISA resident staff will continue to be available to advise and support the student to the extent possible.
 This would include advocating on behalf of the student with their host university and coordinating meals and medical care, if necessary.
 ISA’s health insurance includes coverage for mental health and students would have the option to speak with a counselor at any point during their program.

 What can I do to stay healthy?

-- Comply with special instructions issued by local officials, including social distancing and wearing a mask when in public.
+• Comply with special instructions issued by local officials.

-- Adhere to known, effective best practices to minimize your chance of catching respiratory infections:
+• Adhere to known, effective practices to minimize your chance of catching respiratory infections.

-How do I choose a Spring program that’s more likely to run?
+How do I choose a program that’s more likely to run?

 Will a student visa be necessary for travel?